-How to Create Unique Customer Experiences With SMS That Complement Your Email Marketing Strategy
+How to Create Unique Customer Experiences With SMS: Complement Your Email Marketing Strategy

-Instead of choosing one or the other, you could send out an email two hours after someone abandoned their cart in the hopes that they’re still browsing and may complete the purchase.
-Then, if they don’t open it, you could segment a text to go out 24 hours after they abandon their cart, so the information they need to continue shopping is right on their phone, wherever they are.
+For example, you could send out an email two hours after someone abandoned their cart in the hopes that they’re still browsing and may complete the purchase.
+Then, you could segment a text to go out 24 hours after they abandon their cart if they still haven’t purchased.

-And it’s paying off, literally—this targeted strategy produced both an eight percent increase in attributed revenue and a 38 percent decrease in cost per SMS conversion for the video game accessory brand.
+And it’s paying off, literally—this targeted strategy produced both an eight percent increase in attributed revenue and a 38 percent decrease in cost per SMS conversion.

-By using SMS to complement your email marketing strategy and reach people who may not have checked their inbox—for an abandoned cart message or another automation—you can make every message go further without over-communicating.
+By adding SMS to your email marketing strategy and reaching people who may not have taken a certain action—whether it’s opening an email or buying a product—you can make every message go further without over-communicating.

 Treat SMS subscribers like VIPs